Eagle Mountain Railroad

-The Eagle Mountain Railroad (EMRR) was a private railroad in California, owned by the Kaiser Steel Corporation, and is owned today by Kaiser Steel's successor, Kaiser Ventures, Inc. of Ontario, California.
+The Eagle Mountain Railroad (EMRR) was a private carrier in California, owned by the Kaiser Steel Corporation, and is owned today by Kaiser Steel's successor, Kaiser Ventures, Inc. of Ontario, California.

 The EMRR is 51 mi long and is located in Riverside County, California.
 Constructed in 1947–1948, it was used until 1986 to haul iron ore from Kaiser's Eagle Mountain Mine in the Colorado Desert to an interchange with the Southern Pacific Transportation Company in the Coachella Valley.
 The last revenue train to operate over the line was on March 24, 1986.

 Route

 The Eagle Mountain Railroad starts at a remote location called "Ferrum" (Latin for iron) which is located adjacent to the Salton Sea in Riverside County, and terminates 51 mi away at the Eagle Mountain Mine (also known as Iron Chief Mine).

 Ferrum was the location of a five track yard that was used to interchange with the Southern Pacific Railroad.
-Also located at Ferrum is a wye (not disconnected) and maintenance equipment shed.
+Also located at Ferrum is a wye (still connected) and maintenance equipment shed.
 The interchange yard parallels the present-day Union Pacific Railroad Yuma Subdivision main line, the main transcontinental railroad line between California and Texas.
 The main track heading to Eagle Mountain starts at the east end of the yard.

 Upon leaving the Ferrum interchange yard, the track immediately climbs a hill, then descends to a wooden trestle.
 The track then heads east over mudflats while ascending a grade.
 There is a wooden trestle over Dos Palmas Wash.
 The track crosses over the rebuilt Coachella Canal.
 The canal passes under the track in a concrete siphon.
 The track crosses the abandoned original channel of the Coachella Canal on a three span steel bridge.
 While the bridge remains, water no longer flows beneath.

 The tracks continue climbing the mudflats east where they turn north on a sweeping curve.
 Continuing north, the tracks cross the Bradshaw Trail before passing through a small cut and entering the first of two horseshoe curves.
 After this horseshoe curve, the tracks run east along the foothills of the Chocolate Mountains while the Salt Creek Wash parallels the tracks on the south side.